Dodge Caravan: IIHS results

 The 2001 model of this version earned a "Poor" rating in the Insurance Institute for Highway Safety's 40 mph offset test.
-It did protect its occupants reasonably well, and the dummy movement was well controlled, however, a fuel leak occurred.
+It did protect its occupants reasonably well, and the dummy movement was well controlled; however, a fuel leak occurred.
 Chrysler corrected this problem starting with the 2002 models, moving it up to an "Acceptable" rating.

 The 2006 model year brought optional side curtain airbags and a stronger B-pillar, which was tested by the Insurance Institute for Highway Safety's side-impact crash test.
 With the side airbags, it got an "Acceptable" rating.
 For the driver, there is a chance of serious neck injuries, rib fractures, and/or internal organ injuries.
 The rear passengers, however, could leave this accident unharmed, as there is a low risk of significant injury in a crash of this severity for them.

 Stow 'N Go seating

 In 2004, Dodge introduced a system of second- and third-row seating that folded completely into under-floor compartments.
 It was marketed as Stow 'N Go and was available exclusively on long-wheelbase models.

 In a development program costing $400 million, engineers initially used an Erector Set to visualize the complex interaction of the design and redesigned under-floor components.
 The system included the spare tire well, fuel tank, exhaust system, parking brake cables, rear climate control lines, and rear suspension but precluded all-wheel drive (AWD).

 The system, in turn, creates a combined volume of 12 cuft of under-floor storage when second-row seats are deployed.
 With both rows folded, the vans have a flat-load floor and a maximum cargo volume of 160.7 cuft.

-The Stow 'n Go system received the Popular Science Magazine's "Best of What's New" for 2005 award, and was never offered on the Volkswagen Routan, the rebadged nameplate variant of the Chrysler minivans.
+The Stow 'n Go system received the Popular Science magazine's "Best of What's New" for 2005 award, but was never offered on the Volkswagen Routan, the rebadged nameplate variant of the Chrysler minivans.

-For the model year 2011, Chrysler revised the system, rebranding it as "Super Stow 'n Go".
+For the 2011 model year, Chrysler revised the system, rebranding it as "Super Stow 'n Go".
 New pivoting head restraints with taller seatbacks and a revised folding mechanism (marketed as "single action") improved stowage ease – with the head restraints folding on themselves automatically and the entire seat automatically folding down to a position just over its floor recess.